ritishgumber/aws-snowball-user-guide/doc_source/glos-chap.md

 See [service health dashboard](#servicehealthdashboard).

 **data consistency**<a name="data-consistency"></a>
-A concept that describes when data is written or updated successfully and all copies of the data are updated in all AWS [region](#region)s\.
+A concept that describes when data is written or updated successfully and all copies of the data are updated in all AWS [Region](#region)s\.
 However, it takes time for the data to propagate to all storage locations\.
 To support varied application requirements, [Amazon DynamoDB](#dynamodb) supports both eventually consistent and strongly consistent reads\.
 See also .
 See also .
 See also .